What to do with cremated pet ashes

 Changing pet ashes into diamonds is a beautiful concept.
 It gives us a chance to share new experiences with our pets even if they may not be physically with us anymore.
 In this way, our dearest pets also become our greatest treasures through the conversion of pet ashes to diamonds.
 The cremation diamonds cost starts at only $495.
-We offer the lowest price among all cremation diamond producers, along with free shipping worldwide.
+We offer the lowest price among all cremation diamond producers.
 We believe that location does not have to be a hindrance in dedicating a tribute for pets.

 Cremation jewelry for pets